BorisLeung/STAT4012/README.md

 ### Data

 Create a folder named `data` under the same directory as this readme file and move all the data within.
-The folder should holds the same structure as presented in our [Kaggle source](https://www.kaggle.com/datasets/gsimonx37/letterboxd)
+The folder should holds the same structure as presented in our [Kaggle source](https://www.kaggle.com/datasets/gsimonx37/letterboxd).

+<strong>\*Or, one can simply unzip the data and move the folder under the same directory as this readme file and rename the folder name to `data`.</strong> As long as the poster images exists under the relative path: `./data/posters/`, you are good to go.

+_Side Note: Opening the `posters` directory is highly discouraged as it is going to take forever unless you have a supercomputer._

-### Python Environment
+### Python Environment (Optional)

 #### Mac Users